ACJF Grant Criteria

 - Benefit the disadvantaged, disabled or at-risk as a part of their core mission.

-- Be able to demonstrate results in previous strategic efforts.
+- Be able to demonstrate results from previous strategic efforts.

-- Be willing to work cooperatively with ACJF during the grant process and the development of the proposal.
+- Be willing to work cooperatively with ACJF during the development of the proposal.

 - Have an impact beyond the organization funded.

-- Have an impact beyond the grant period.
+- Have an impact beyond the grant period and a plan for securing funding if the work will extend beyond the grant period.

-- Have a reasonable chance of succeeding with funds available from ACJF or with ACJF and other high probability sources of funds.
+- Have a reasonable chance of succeeding with funds available from ACJF and other identified/prospective funders.

 - Produce measurable results.